 A typical Arts/Law course is set out below.
-The subjects listed are compulsory for students who begin their course in 1981.
+The subjects listed are compulsory for students who began their course in 1981 and thereafter.
 Students who began their course before 1981 should consult the Handbook of the year in which they commenced their law studies for the compulsory subjects which apply to them.
 For complete details of Arts subjects students must consult the Faculty of Arts Handbook.

-Year 1 Hours pe S1 er week S2

-Arts School A-12 Level I credit p Arts School B-12 Level I credit p Arts School C-12 Level I credit p 90.112 Legal System-Torts 90.711 Legal Research and Writin oints oints 4 4 1
+Year 1 Hours p S1 er week S2 Arts School A-12 Level I credit point Arts School B-12 Level I credit point Arts School C-12 Level I credit point 90.112 Legal System-Torts 90.711 Legal Research and Writing s 4 1 Year 2 Arts School A-12 Upper Level credit Arts School B-12 Upper Level credit 90.141 Contracts 90.161 Criminal Law 4

-Year 2

-Arts Sch nool A-12 Upper Level credit points
+Arts School A-12 Upper Level credit points

-Arts Sch nool B-12 Upper Level credit points

-90.141 Contracts 4 4

-90.161 Criminal Law 4 4

-Arts Sch ool A-12 Upper Level cred lit points

-90.216 Constitutional and
+90.216 Constitutional and •

 Administrative Law 4

-90.621 Law, Lawyers and Society 4
+90.621 Law, Lawyers and Society

-90.301 Property and Equity 4 4
+90.301 Property and Equily 4

+н lpw

-H S1 pw
+S1 ,S2

-Year 4 51 52
+Year 4

 90.882 Law and Social Theory or

 90.832 Legal Theory 2 2

 90.215 Federal Constitutional Law 2 2

 90.101 Litigation 4 4

-Law ele ctives to the value of at least 12 credit points
+Law elec ctives to the value of at least 12 credit points

-Combined Commerce/Law Degree Courses
+Combined Commerce/Law Courses

-These courses provide an opportunity to obtain two degrees of professional importance to business, administration and commercial law practice.
-The Law ingredient is the same as for the Combined Arts/Law course, although the overall course is probably somewhat heavier, particularly in the third year.
+These courses provide an opportunity to obtain the degrees of professional importance to business, admi istration and commercial law practice.
+The Law ingred ent is the same as for the combined Arts/Law course although the overall course is probably somewh heavier, particularly in the third year.

-In Commerce the student may choose one of four specializations-Accounting, Finance and Systems; Economics; Industrial Relations; or Marketing-and may (and in the Accounting, Finance and Systems specialization must) relate the choice of Law electives to the Commerce specialization.
-For students who later desire to qualify as accountants, completion of the combined Commerce (Accounting, Finance and Systems)/Law course carries substantial exemptions from professional examinations.
+In Commerce the student may choose one of fo specializations-Accounting, Finance and Systems; E onomics; Industrial Relations; or Marketing-and m (and in the Accounting, Finance and Systems specia ization must) relate the choice of Law electives to th Commerce specialization.
+For students who later desi to qualify as accountants, completion of the combine Commerce (Accounting, Finance and Systems)/La course carries substantial exemptions from profession examinations.

-The main features of the Combined Commerce/Law courses are as follows:
+The main features of the combined Commerce/La courses are as follows:

-1. The courses are of five years' full-time study leading to the two degrees (BCom LLB) of Bachelor of Commerce (Accounting, Finance and Systems; Economics; Industrial Relations; or Marketing) and Bachelor of Laws.
+The courses are of five years' full-time study leading to the two degrees (BCom LLB) of Bachelor of Conmerce (Accounting, Finance and Systems; Economic Industrial Relations; or Marketing) and Bachelor of Law

-2. The student must elect to take one of the four courses at the beginning of the first year.
-Changes from one Commerce course to another before the beginning of the second year may be arranged; enquiries should be made in the first instance to the Administrative Officer, Faculty of Law.
-3. Students must satisfy the normal prerequisites for entry to the Commerce Faculty and to individual subjects in that Faculty.
-There are no general Faculty prerequisites to courses offered by the Faculty of Law but students must study Law subjects in a sequence approved by the Faculty of Law.
+2. The student must elect to take one of the for courses at the beginning of the first year.
+Change from one commerce course to another before the be ginning of the second year may be arranged; enquirie should be made in the first instance to the Admin strative Officer, Faculty of Law.